 (2) For the purposes of selecting a registered medical practitioner to conduct the medical examination, the person conducting the business or undertaking must consult with the worker and give the worker a reasonable choice in the selection of the registered medical practitioner.

-55D.
+[Regulation 55G inserted: SL 2022/214 r.
+9.]

+55H.
 Person conducting business or undertaking must comply with medical examination notice

 (1) A person conducting a business or undertaking must comply with a medical examination notice.